smartsheet-platform/smartsheet-python-sdk/README.md

   * Lots more
 * Make sheet.save() save any local changes to the server
 * Make sure write-operations to discarded Rows, Sheets, and Cells fail
+* Add mechanism to tune the aggressiveness of cached reads.
+  * Right now, a Row read will fetch only that Row.
+    * That's the least aggressive policy.
+    * The most aggressive would be to fetch all of the Rows in the Sheet
+  * Refetching the entire Sheet when doing cache refills is probably the way to go

 # Roadmap